 - Channels created with Eliom_comet.Channel.create_unlimited consume data on the stream only when their is a request from the client.

 Channels can be closed on client side by cancelling a thread waiting for data on it.

 Like services, channels have a scope (only site or client process).
 The constraints vary with respect to the scope you choose:

 - Channels created with scope Eliom_common.site_scope or using Eliom_comet.Channel.create_newest are stateless channels: the memory consumption does not depend on the number of users requesting data on it.
 When the channels are not reachable from the server code, they are garbage-collected and closed.
 Named stateless channels can be accessed from other servers.

 - Channels created with scope Eliom_common.default_process_scope must be created inside a service handler.
 They are assigned to a particular client process.
 Different channels created with the same stream do not share memory.
 They are closed when requested or when the client process is closed.
 It is possible to know when a client stop requesting data on those channels using Eliom_comet.Channel.wait_timeout.
 Be careful about memory consumption when using client process channels.

-The server can push data to a client only when the client has an open HTTP connection waiting for answer.
+The server can push data to a client only when the client has an open HTTP connection waiting for a response.
 As of now, a comet request can only last at most 10 seconds.
-After that, the client can either do a new request or stale for some time: this is the activity behaviour.
-This can be configured on client side, using the functions from Eliom_comet.Configuration
+After that, the client can either do a new request or stale for some time: this is the activity behavior.
+This can be configured on client-side, using the functions from Eliom_comet.Configuration

-For instance if you receive data which doesn't need frequent update, you could set the time between different requests quite high and stop requesting data as soon as the browser looses the focus.
+For instance, if you receive data which doesn't need frequent updates, you can set the time between different requests to a high value, and stop requesting data as soon as the browser loses the focus.

 open Eliom_comet.Configuration let slow_c = new_configuration () in set_active_until_timeout slow_c false; set_time_between_request slow_c 60.